-A reconciliation between key adjusted and statutory measures is provided on page 19 of the Group Finance Director's Review which details the impact of exceptional and other adjusting items when comparing to the non-GAAP financial measures in addition to those reported in accordance with IFRS.
-Further detail is also provided within note 5, Segment information.
+A reconciliation between key adjusted and statutory measures is provided within Group Finance Director 's Review included within this announcement which details the impact of exceptional and other adjusting items when comparing to the non-GAAP financial measures in addition to those reported in accordance with IFRS.
+Further detail is also provided below, Segment information.